 The Benefits of Setting Up a Trust

 One of the primary advantages of a trust is its ability to provide asset protection.
-Assets placed in a trust are generally shielded from creditors, ensuring that your estate is safeguarded against potential financial risks.
+Assets held in a properly structured trust are legally owned by the trustees, not the settlor or the beneficiaries.
+This means they can be shielded from a range of threats that could otherwise erode your family’s wealth.

 Asset Protection